Sardhendu/Study/README.md

 # Study:

-The Repository contains a code package on Gaussian Processes, Intro "R" code on different statistical concepts and basic concept of Data Mining.
+The Repository contains Code pertaining to concepts on Data Mining and Coursera Neural Network Assignments.